 Training programmes are carried out regularly in subsidiaries with support from the corporate Risk Management department.
 Newcomers and employees who have changed jobs are systematically trained at CNP Assurances (115 employees in 2015), as well as at CNP UniCredit Vita and CNP TI.
-Moreover, an elearning module developed in partnership with the French Federation of Insurance Companies and several major insurers, taken in 2014 by CNP Assurances employees in accordance with their exposure profile, was rolled out in 2015 to partners offering high-end products. social, ethics, responsible purchasing) and a list of their strengths and areas for improvement.
+Moreover, an e-learning module developed in partnership with the French Federation of Insurance Companies and several major insurers, taken in 2014 by CNP Assurances employees in accordance with their exposure profile, was rolled out in 2015 to partners offering high-end products.